rathodpr/ticgit/README.md

 ## Practining GIT basics using forked project ##

-Forked the random git project using gh cli.
+Forked a random git project (i.e https://github.com/schacon/ticgit) using gh cli.

-And used this to practice git basics.
+And used this repository to practice git basics.